 The deposit requirements for a director is no different than it would be for an employed client.
-In usual times, 5% would be the minimum required, however currently 10% is the minimum needed.
+A minimum of 5% of the property value would be needed.

 The main thing to remember is that a deposit has the potential to reduce the LTV, so the lower you can make it, the greater chance your application will succeed.

 A lower LTV will give you much more choice in terms of both rates and offers from lenders.
 For instance, a deposit of 10% can get you a reasonable deal, while a 50% deposit will likely open you up to the best possible mortgage rates.